amgt-d1/DOD-kNN/readme.md

    * Outliers are defined as objects whose distance to their k-th NN is top-N among a set of object.
 * Our algorithm supports metric space.
     * Our codes implement L2 (Euclidean distance), L1 (Manhattan distance), Edit distance, angular distance, and L4 distance by default.
-    * The other distance functions are free to add.
+    * The other distance functions are free to add in `data.hpp`.

 ## Requirement
 * Linux OS (Ubuntu).